 Chase Slate® is a top editor’s pick in the balance transfer category, and the overall winner on our best balance transfer credit cards feature.
 The no balance transfer fee benefit is one all our other top picks lack.

-Other top picks include the Citi® Diamond Preferred® Card card, Citi Simplicity® Card - No Late Fees Ever, NASA Federal Credit Union Platinum Advantage Rewards, Barclaycard Ring™ MasterCard® and the PenFed Promise Visa® Card.
+Other top picks include the Citi® Diamond Preferred® Card card (Citi is a cardratings.com advertiser), Citi Simplicity® Card - No Late Fees Ever, NASA Federal Credit Union Platinum Advantage Rewards, Barclaycard Ring™ MasterCard® and the PenFed Promise Visa® Card.

 The Citi® Diamond Preferred® Card and the Citi Simplicity® Card - No Late Fees Ever both offer a slightly longer balance transfer introductory APR period of 21 months versus Slate’s 15-month offers - but both cards come with a 3-percent balance transfer fee.
 So, unless you really need those extra months, Chase Slate® may be your the better choice.
 On the other hand, if you want a card that you can use as a rewards card after your balance transfer is paid off, Discover it®- 18 Month Balance Transfer Offer is one of few cards with a both a solid cash-back rewards program and a strong balance transfer offer.